Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 Many people benefit from starting with a psychologist.
 If medication becomes necessary, they can refer you to a psychiatrist while continuing therapy.

 Mental health isn't one-size-fits-all.
 What worked for your friend might not work for you.
 The important thing?
 Taking that first step toward getting help.
-We recommend starting with a licensed therapist with a reputed organisation like Amaha and then letting them assess your situation to guide you through your recovery journey, they will be in a better position to suggest if you need medication from a psychiatrist or anything more.
+We recommend starting with a licensed therapist with a reputable organisation like Amaha and then letting them assess your situation to guide you through your recovery journey.
+They will be in a better position to suggest if you need medication from a psychiatrist or anything more.

 Your mental health matters.
 Choose the professional who feels right for your situation, and don't hesitate to switch if needed.
 After all, finding the right fit is part of the healing journey.